Video Streaming Services That Let You Cut Cable TV

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-Every year more people decide to ditch their cable or satellite TV providers, choosing to get all their TV entertainment and news from live TV streaming services.
+Every year, more people decide to ditch their cable or satellite TV providers, choosing to get all their TV entertainment and news from live TV streaming services.
 The growing number of choices, though, has made picking the right services more complex.
 This guide boils down the options.

-Live streaming services are very different from on-demand streaming services such as Apple TV+, Max, and Netflix, which let you watch individual TV series and movies whenever you want.
+Live streaming services are very different from on-demand streaming services such as Apple TV+, HBO Max, and Netflix, which let you watch individual TV series and movies whenever you want.
 Instead, they try to replicate what you’d get through cable or satellite providers by offering access to live TV—including local broadcast networks such as ABC, CBS, Fox, and NBC, plus cable channels—but at a lower price and with no contractual commitments.

-Monthly bill: $102 to $130
+Monthly bill: $85 to $133

 What you get: The cheapest plans provide a mix of live TV stations and cable channels.
-The top-tier package adds premium channels such as Max, Showtime, and Starz.
+The top-tier package adds premium channels such as HBO Max, Showtime, and Starz.

-Max, which remains a separate entity within the Warner Bros.
+HBO Max, which remains a separate entity within the Warner Bros.
 Discovery company, can be added separately to plans that don’t include it.
-Max includes Discovery+ content, but you can still subscribe to Discovery+ separately.
+HBO Max includes Discovery+ content, but you can still subscribe to Discovery+ separately.

 All of the services come with on-demand shows and movies, and unlimited cloud DVR storage.

-Sign up for DirecTV Stream.
+Sign up for DirecTV.

 Fubo

-Monthly bill: $80 to $110 per month
+Monthly bill: $85 to $110 per month

-You can add several premium channels, though not Max (formerly HBO Max).
-One plan combines MGM+, Paramount+ with Showtime, and Starz for $20 per month.
-Separately, Paramount+ with Showtime and Starz each cost $11 a month.
-Sports fans can get Sports Plus with NFL RedZone, with NCAA games and RedZone from the NFL Network, for an extra $11 per month.
-The Fubo Extra plan adds more TV shows, movies, news, sports, music, and kids’ entertainment for $8 a month.
+You can also add several premium channels.
+One plan combines MGM+, Showtime, and Starz for $20 per month.
+Separately, Showtime costs $11 a month; Starz costs $11 a month.
+Sports fans can get Sports Plus with NFL Red Zone, with NCAA games, and RedZone from the NFL Network, for an extra $11 per month.
+An $8-per-month Fubo Extra plan adds more TV shows, movies, news, sports, music, and kids’ entertainment.
 There are also several Spanish-language plans and add-ons.

 Sign up for Fubo.